Key Stage 4

 Within this curriculum the pupils learning outcomes are based Barrs Court and Early Learning skills curriculum.

-As with key stage three Sensory classrooms, the classes are set up to offer the students’ continuous provision as well as focused led learning topics and builds on the pupils’ procedural knowledge through repetition and familiarity.
+As with Key Stage 3 Sensory classrooms, the classes are set up to offer the students’ continuous provision as well as focused led learning topics and builds on the pupils’ procedural knowledge through repetition and familiarity.

 The sensory curriculum incorporates communication through Maths and early thinking skills, English communication skills and Science.
 PSHE and PD skills are developed as a core focus.
 Pupils have the opportunity to build on their topic based learning from key stage 3 by choosing foundation subjects in their ‘options’ sessions such as art, history and geography.